YMCA MEMBERSHIP HANDBOOK

 PAYMENT FOR CLASSES/PROGRAMS

 Most classes offered at the YMCA are included with your membership; however, some classes have additional fees that require payment at the time of registration.
-Cash, check, Discover, Visa, MasterCard, or American Express are accepted at most locations.
+Cash, check, or card are accepted at all locations.

 The YMCA of the Virginia Peninsulas will convert payments made by personal check into one-time electronic funds transfer payment (EFT).
 If you do not wish for your check to be converted, please inform the Welcome Center staff at the point of sale or registration.

 Regarding automatic and one-time EFT (paper check) payments, in the event of a returned payment from your financial institution, the YMCA will attempt collection by way of up to two additional drafts within 30 days of original payment.
 Also, a $25 return payment fee will be collected at that time.
 Other card drafting errors may result in a $10 fee.